schwanz9000/ServerTools-with-Return/README.md

 1.)Stop the server<br>
 2.)Download and extract the files.<br>
-3.)Replace ServerTools.dll in the Mods folder on the server with the one you just extraced.<br>
+3.)Replace ServerTools.dll in the root/Mods/ServerTools folder on the server with the one you just extracted.<br>
 4.)Delete root/saves/ServerTools/ServerToolsConfig.xml<br>
 		-or to save your current settings-<br>
    Add the following line under the sethome settings.
 Set the delay to be the same as sethome (can be different).<br>